 's week-long campaign to help save star Queensland halfback Jonathan Thurston.
 "JT" was being in danger of missing the crucial third match, warned the Snail,

 was claiming the tribunal had done something right (for once) and that the charge should stick.
 But it wasn't enough, The Courier Mail

 , the paper has turned its attention to a long-held bugbear of Queenslanders everywhere: the Channel Nine rugby league commentary box.
 The team is too biased towards New South Wales, they say, and could do with more of a maroon tinge.

 hopes can swing some changes to get either of noted cane toad legends Paul Vautin or Wally Lewis more time in the box.
 For days now the paper has been appeal for Gynge to give Queensland its "own voice".

-Gyngell has yet to bite on the bias claims — his team is "the best in the business," he says — but he might need to do something soon, if the fight comes to close to home.
+Gyngell has yet to bite on the bias claims -- his team is "the best in the business," he says -- but he might need to do something soon, if the fight comes to close to home.

 , Channel Nine presenter and Queenslander Leila McKinnon, whether she could "use her influence" at home to sway the Nine supremo: